arohner/spectrum/README.md

 ```

 Because foo has a spec, we destructure the arguments vector, and
 assign the spec `#'int?` to `x`.
-In the `let`, we identify inc takes
+In the `let`, we call Invoke on inc,
-an long and returns a long, and so assign `y` the
+validate that it takes a long and returns a long and so assign `y` the
 spec `long`.
 Finally, the `y` in the body has the same spec as the y
 in the `let`.

 ### spectrum.check

-Where the magic happens.
-It takes a flow, and performs checks.
-Returns a seq of ParseError records.
+It takes a flow an dreturns a seq of ParseError records.

-The checking process just `c/conform`s the inputs to every function
+The flow process will attach specs, either valid, unknown or invalid
-call, and the return value of functions.
-Using our previous example,
+to every expression, so the checking process just walks the flow and
-`y` has the spec `(c/and (c/value 3) (c/class Long))`, and
+returns errors for unknown and invalid specs based on your configured
-`(c/conform #'int? x)` returns truthy, so the function checks.
+strictness settings (TBD).

 ## Transformers